App Marketing Strategy

 For app developers, this format is perfect.
 You do not need to film yourself, hire a videographer, or learn motion graphics.
 A slideshow is text on slides with an optional background image and a trending audio track.
 If you can explain your app's value in 5-8 frames, you can make a TikTok slideshow.

 The numbers back this up.
-App developers who post 3-4 slideshows per week on TikTok consistently report 5-10x the reach of their video content, with higher save rates and more link-in-bio clicks.
+App developers who post 3-4 slideshows per week on TikTok often report substantially higher reach than their video content, with higher save rates and more link-in-bio clicks.
 The format is especially effective for apps that solve a clear, articulable problem.

-TikTok slideshows average 2-5x more impressions than standard video posts for the same account
+TikTok slideshows can average significantly more impressions than standard video posts for the same account

 Swipe interactions count as deep engagement, boosting algorithmic distribution